Adapting your home: The bathroom

 Many people feel that a walk-in bath will meet their needs.
 However before choosing a specialist bath, it is worth considering the following:

-• A bath with high sides can make if difficult for a carer to give assistance to someone who may need help with washing.
-An adjustable height bath may help.
+• A bath with high sides can make it difficult for a carer to give assistance to someone who may need help with washing.
+An adjustable height bath might help.

-• Height adjustable options may be suitable for those who are able to get into a bath from a standing position or for where there are multiple people using the bath with a varying levels of mobility
+• Height adjustable options may be suitable for those who are able to get into a bath from a standing position or for where there are multiple people using the bath with a varying level of mobility.

-• These types of baths are often used in combination with a ceiling track hoists or other pieces of equipment to assist a carer.
+• Height adjustable baths are often used in combination with a ceiling track hoists or other pieces of equipment to assist a carer.

-A specialist bath can be a costly adaptation and it is recommended that you obtain an assessment by an occupational therapist to discuss your needs and requirements.
-An assessment can be requested through your local authority.
-Alternatively, if you wish to obtain private assessment or advice
+A specialist bath can be a costly adaptation and it is recommended that you obtain an assessment by an occupational therapist who can discuss your needs and requirements.
+You can either access the NHS community occupational therapy team (which can be arranged via your GP or local authority) or arrange to be assessed by a private occupational therapist.
+Further information about how to do this can be found above in the introduction under ‘Assessment by an Occupational Therapist’.

 Showers